Software comparison · Last updated May 2026

 - Solo resellers, thrift flippers, estate sourcers, part-time sellers graduating to full-time

 Verdict: The only tool on the list that chains frontier vision AI, real eBay sold-comp pricing (3-tier waterfall pulling from Finding API + ScraperAPI HTML fallback + Browse API), and one-click Trading API publishing.
 Listings land on Seller Hub fully editable — the SKU field stays unlocked, which many Inventory-API tools still fumble.
-Starter is $19.99/mo for 75 listings + 25 Worth It sold-comp checks.
+Starter is $19.99/mo for 75 listings + Worth It included sold-comp checks.

 Disclosure: I built FlowLister after manually listing 2,000+ eBay items from thrift stores and estate sales.
 I've put it at #1 because I believe it's the best fit for the largest slice of resellers, and the competitor assessment throughout this page is as honest as I can make it.